Public Art Collection

-- Public art has been installed throughout the city for a hundred years.
+- Public art has been installed throughout the city for over one hundred years.
 Some of these pieces include the Centre Street Bridge lions, the Boer War Memorial in Central Memorial Park and the Brotherhood of Mankind downtown.

 - New public art commissions have been incorporated into infrastructure such as LRT stations, recreation facilities, parks and fire halls.

 - Photographs, paintings, textiles and sculptures are rotated throughout City spaces and public areas such as parks, plazas, recreational facilities, public buildings and in the Plus 15 network.